School of Communication

 540-231-1671 | email@example.com

-Adrienne Ivory is an associate professor in the Department of Communication
+Adrienne Ivory is an associate professor in the School of Communication.

 - Health Communication

 - Media Portrayals of Gender, Race, and Sexuality

 - Social Impact of New Communication Technology

 - MA, Virginia Tech

 - BA, University of North Carolina at Chapel Hill